hasith/web-edge-ai/samples/web-edge-commands/README.md

 ## Objective

-Through a text natural language command interface, users are able to understand the user intent, and select the appropriate the REST API calls to accomplish the task.
-The system should be able to extract required parameters through extended conversation if there are missing information.
+Through a natural language command interface, users can understand the user intent, and select the appropriate REST API calls to accomplish the task.
+The system should be able to extract required parameters through extended conversation if there is missing information.

 ## Technology

-Use a large language models (LLMs) like Gemma 2B directly on the browser.
+Use large language models (LLMs) like Gemma 2B directly on the browser.

 Describe the technology stack required for this and how this task is to be designed and implemented.